 Brent Smith (NOAA) noted that on the second day of the GEO Ministerial Working Group meeting (today), work on the Declaration is proceeding but there are still issues to be resolved.
 He noted that 13 ministers have confirmed, and amongst these are ministers from the four GEO Co-Chairs.
 He also confirmed that the changes to the GEO Strategic Plan appear to be consistent with what André Obrégon reported.

 Alex encouraged CEOS Agencies to connect within national structures to promote Ministerial awareness of invitations, and advise national GEO representatives of CEOS discussions and key messages.
-He also noted that CEOS will support a side event lead by GEO Secretariat focussed on promoting the role of EO in monitoring UN Sustainable Development Goals, and a CEOS booth managed and staffed by the Brian Killough and Eric Wood (funded by the SEO and CSIRO).
+He also noted that CEOS will support a side event led by GEO Secretariat focussed on promoting the role of EO in monitoring UN Sustainable Development Goals, and a CEOS booth managed and staffed by the Brian Killough and Eric Wood (funded by the SEO and CSIRO).

 UNFCCC & UN Sustainable Development Goals